Instant Pot Mexican Rice

 Instructions

-- In a fine mesh strainer, rinse the rice well and drain.
+- Place rice in a fine mesh strainer and rinse well under cold running water; drain.
 Set aside.

 - Heat the olive oil in the Instant Pot using the Saute function.
 When hot, add the onion and saute, stirring often, about 3 minutes until softened.